 One of the many reasons why I choose Genesis Framework 2.0 to power my blogs is simply because of just how simple, yet powerful and flexible it is to use for WordPress platform, and when it comes to customization Genesis theme framework makes it a pleasure to make your WordPress website totally unique and personal to you, without having to hog down your site using unnecessary plugins.

-StudioPress child themes for Genesis are amongst the best premium WordPress themes available for WordPress that money can buy, and as I said there are many options for customizing your theme further without the use of excessive plugins, and one particular feature we’re going to look at is adding a custom logo to your Genesis powered blog.
+StudioPress child themes for Genesis are amongst the best premium WordPress themes available for WordPress that money can buy, and as I said there are many options for customizing your theme further without the use of excessive plugins, and one particular feature we’re going to look at is adding a custom header logo to your Genesis powered blog.

 Many of the StudioPress and third-party themes come with options for adding your own custom header logo quite easily, however on a few number of child themes there isn’t an option for doing this.

 So in this post we’re going to look at two simple ways in which you can add a custom header logo to your child theme for Genesis 2.0 with minimal effort, so let’s get started.

 Adding a Custom Logo to Genesis Powered WordPress Blog